ManifoldFR/point-process-rust/README.md

 cargo run --example variable_poisson
 ```

-It will display a plot using [gnuplot](http://www.gnuplot.info/) with SiegeLord's [RustGnuplot](https://github.com/SiegeLord/RustGnuplot).
+Some examples display a plot using [gnuplot](http://www.gnuplot.info/) with SiegeLord's [RustGnuplot](https://github.com/SiegeLord/RustGnuplot).

 On Windows (see [issue here](https://github.com/SiegeLord/RustGnuplot#29)), `cargo run` is broken.
 You can grab a plot with: